antonymcgreen/PowerShell-Docs.ru-ru/developer/cmdlet/getprocesssample05-sample.md

       /// <summary>
       /// Retrieves the list of all processes matching the Id
       /// parameter and generates a nonterminating error for
-      /// each specified process identofier which is not found.
+      /// each specified process identifier which is not found.
       /// </summary>
       /// <returns>
       /// An array of processes that match the given identifier.